When it comes to the best carry on backpack, there are a few things you need to know…

 - Cost: > $$

-Nomatic Travel Bag 40L – Our Favorite Carry On Backpack
+Nomatic Travel Bag 40L – Best Overall Carry On Backpack

-Not to be confused with the Nomatic Travel Pack (which we cover later) this brilliant piece of equipment is a modern backpack for a modern traveler.
+Not to be confused with the Nomatic Travel Pack (which we cover later) this brilliant piece of equipment is a modern backpack for a modern traveller.

-The Nomatic Travel Bag comes with 20 unique features including a shoe compartment, water bottle container, a secure valuables pocket and a ton of other features that made it an easy pick for the best carry on travel backpack.
+The Nomatic Travel Bag comes with 20 unique features including a shoe compartment, water bottle container, a secure valuables pocket and a ton of other features like padded shoulder straps and hip belt that made it an easy pick for the best carry on travel backpack.

 Looking for more info?
 Check out our full review of the Nomatic Travel Bag!